-Figure 4.9: Screenshot of the help page
+Figure 4.11: Screenshot of the help page

 The help page is a very simple web page that just contains questions and answers on how to perform basic tasks, such as favouriting an item or viewing real-time Luas information.
 It is intended to be user-friendly and easy to search through; this is in part facilitated through its minimalist design (achieved with TailwindCSS) which attempts to prevent the user from having to sift through irrelevant information to find out how to perform a basic task.
+A legend of the icons used & their meanings was added in response to a user request for a legend.

-Evaluation
+Evaluation & Conclusion